mattermost-community/mattermost-plugin-confluence/README.md

   - Confluence spaces, including those created, updated, deleted, and restored, and those with added comments.
   - Confluence pages, including those created, updated, deleted, restored, and those with added, deleted, or updated comments.

+**Note**: For Confluence server version greater than 9, user need to be connected to mattermost in order to get the notifications or the admin has to setup API token.

 ## Configure notifications

 - The ``Alias`` (Subscription Name) is intended to be an easy to remember name for the subscription.
 You will use this name when you need to edit the configuration again.